basp/notes/identity-server.md

 As I was following along with this pretty decent PluralSight course things went smoothly.
 But then I hit some terrain that wasn't covered in the tutorial and I'll try to cover that here.

-Turns out that for a command line client you probably want an authentication flow that is known as a **resource owner password credentials grant** and that was the single flow that wasn't covered in this otherwise great course by Kevin Dockx.
-So I decided to venture further onto this *barely-trodden path* to see if I could reach the end without any guidance from my - at this point - trustworthy mentor Kevin.
+Turns out that for a command line client you probably want an authentication flow that is known as a **resource owner password credentials grant** and that was the single flow that wasn't covered in this otherwise great course.
+So I decided to venture further onto this *barely-trodden path* to see if I could reach the end without any guidance from my - at this point - trustworthy mentor.

 Turns out it's not that hard to reach the end and the path itself is not that bad (once you know where some of the obstacles are).